AntczakEI/stellarliftapp/_posts/2026-04-07-how-to-measure-your-sweat-rate-correctly.md

 ## Sources and further reading

-The measurement method and limitations in this guide were checked against published research and sports-hydration guidance.
+The measurement method and limitations in this guide are informed by published research and sports-hydration guidance.

 * Baker LB. **Sweating Rate and Sweat Sodium Concentration in Athletes: A Review of Methodology and Intra/Interindividual Variability.** Sports Medicine.
 2017;47(Suppl 1):111–128.
 PMID: 28332116.
   https://pubmed.ncbi.nlm.nih.gov/28332116/